bitshifter/bitshifter.github.io/_posts/2017-12-04-rust-bench-simd.md

 Something is very wrong here.
 One SSE benchmark is orders of magnitude slower than all of the other benchmarks.
 That doesn't make much sense - time to look at some assembly.

 To generate assembly via cargo you can run specify `RUSTFLAGS=--emit asm` before running `cargo bench`.
-Since I'm only interested in the assembly output for now I'm running
+Since we're only interested in the assembly output for now I'm running

 ```
 RUSTFLAGS="--emit asm" cargo bench --no-run